 Because singing with friends can make you feel on top of the world!

-Choral singing has been one of the great joys in my life, from my start in the Kennedy Jr. High Chamber Singers and Monta Vista Madrigals, the the UOP Conservatory of Music, to Davis's Vocal Art Ensemble and Free Range Singers!
+Choral singing has been one of the great joys in my life, from my start in the Kennedy Jr. High Chamber Singers and Monta Vista Madrigals, to the UOP Conservatory of Music, to Davis's Vocal Art Ensemble, UU Sparks Choir, and Free Range Singers!

 The singing I lead now is a way to offer that joy to those around me.
-I have directed church choirs and community theater singers, elementary students and homeschoolers, and now I direct the Free Range Singers, in tandem with Doreen Conte's Seasonal Singing Salon, keeping singing alive year round in Davis.
+I have directed church choirs and community theater singers, taught elementary students, summer campers, and homeschoolers, and now I direct the Free Range Singers, in tandem with Doreen Conte's Seasonal Singing Salon, keeping singing alive year round in Davis.
 I also enjoy songleading at community singing gatherings, such as Song Village, and I create songs that are useful for community singing.

 New research continues to emerge demonstrating how health-giving singing can be!
 Check out this article from the University of Oxford: